“I forgot.” Ever get tired of hearing this “forgetting” excuse for why your child didn’t do what they were instructed?

 If you start expecting them to remember your words, and providing appropriate consequences when they do not, you’ll find this excuse being used less and less.

 Israel Wayne is an author and conference speaker.
-He is author of the books, Full-Time Parenting: A Guide to Family-Based Discipleship, and Pitchin’ a Fit: Overcoming Angry and Stressed-Out Parenting.
+He is author of the books, Raising Them Up: Parenting for Christians, and Pitchin’ a Fit: Overcoming Angry and Stressed-Out Parenting.
 He is the Director of Family Renewal, LLC.